Renovation of Commonwealth Institute

-In January 2012, it was confirmed that the Design Museum in London will be moved from its current Thames riverside southbank location near Tower Bridge to a new place in Kensington.
+In January 2012, it was confirmed that the Design Museum in London, UK, would be moved from its existing Thames riverside South Bank location near Tower Bridge to a new place in Kensington.
 The new site is the former Commonwealth Institute (CI), Grade II* listed building, built in the 1960s.
-It will be completely renovated to house the Design Museum, established in 1989.
+It was completely renovated to house the Design Museum, which was established in 1989.

-The current museum building in Shad Thames was a former warehouse built in the 1940s.
-It is an international modernist style building exhibiting all forms of contemporary arts including products, fashion, architecture, graphics and industrial designs.
+The previous museum building in Shad Thames was a former warehouse built in the 1940s.
+It is an international modernist style building exhibiting all forms of contemporary arts, including products, fashion, architecture, graphics and industrial designs.

-The relocation will increase the exhibition space threefold when it is opened to public in 2014.
-It is also expected to double the number of visitors to about 500,000 a year.
-The project is estimated to cost about £80m.
+The relocation increased the exhibition space threefold when it was opened to public in in November 2016.
+It is also expected to double the number of visitors to approximately 500,000 a year.
+The project was completed at a cost of £83m.

 Interiors of the CI building, now known as The Parabola, were redesigned by John Pawson.
 The firm is assisted by the original building’s architecture member Lord Cunliffe and structural engineer James Sutherland.